harry-sar/4216COMP-Group-Project/README.md

 -----------------------------------------------------------------
 **How to Run Harry Sargeant's Visualisation Student ID:979454**\
-~ First run the menuMain.py\
+~ First run the flightMapandVis.py\
-~ Next press 4 to see what visualisations to run\
-~ Press 2 to run harrys visualisation\
 ~ follow console prompts to use cached data and represent world or UK maps\
 ~ Two .png files will be produced ('COVID19 Effect.png' & 'live_flight_data.png') along with the graphs also being output in the IDE